hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Fixed star icon color (now correctly displayed in yellow)
 - Improved selected tab visual clarity
 - Apple Pencil Pro squeeze requires iPadOS 17.5 or later; Markup is available on all supported versions via the Annotate button

+## Version 5.1.5 Features
+We recommend updating to the latest version.
+- This update focuses on fixing issues related to the Annotate (Markup) feature:Fixed an issue where Markup disappeared while Annotate mode was still active-
+- Fixed an issue where tapping “Done” did not properly exit Annotate mode
+- Improved the show/hide animation of the Markup panel
+- Improved the export pop-up presentation
+- Fixed an issue where annotations persisted across different tabs

 ## Acknowledgements
 *Project* LAMOST，China